 Summer Internship: XLRI conducts summer placements every year for its first-year students.
-The process has a participation of 90+ companies offering roles across domains including consulting, finance, sales and marketing, operations, business development (BM), human resources (HR) and industrial relations (IR).
+The process has the participation of 120+ companies offering roles across domains including consulting, finance, sales and marketing, operations, business development (BM), human resources (HR) and industrial relations (IR).
 You can read the detailed report of 2017’s Summer Placements here.

 USP: XLRI has a Behavioural Lab where students conduct research on consumer behaviour and functioning of the individual brain.

 Infrastructure: The XLRI campus spans over 50 acres and boasts of a state-of-the-art academic learning centre.
 The learning centre has eight air-conditioned amphitheatre classrooms, syndicate rooms, a computer centre with latest servers and workstations, and an air-conditioned examination hall.
 The campus has a library, IT facilities with Wi-Fi connectivity, auditoriums, and offers sporting and recreational facilities along with student and staff residences.